Grand Cross in Astrology

 The catastrophe myth and where it came from

-The phrase grand cross astrology death almost always traces to transit commentary: a transiting outer planet activating the natal cross during a difficult year, not the natal pattern itself.
+The phrase grand cross astrology death often traces to transit commentary: a transiting outer planet activating the natal cross during a difficult year, not the natal pattern itself.
 The natal cross is a structural feature describing how tension is distributed across the chart, not a forecast of any particular event.

-Reading a Grand Cross as two interlocked T-Squares
+Reading a Grand Cross through T-Square dynamics

 Planets and axes: what the cross is actually about